bastionzero/terraform-provider-bastionzero/docs/data-sources/ad_bash.md

 ### Read-Only

 - `id` (String, Deprecated) Deprecated.
 Do not depend on this attribute.
 This attribute will be removed in the future.
-- `script` (String) Bash script that can be used to autodiscover a target.
+- `script` (String, Sensitive) Bash script that can be used to autodiscover a target.